 Free-Range Chicken Gardens by Jessi Bloom

-Here also is a very comprehensive link to plants that are toxic to chickens from Poultryhelp.com.
-It seems overwhelming, and all plants are not toxic in the same amounts, but its good to keep handy also.
+Choosing safe bushes and plants sometimes seems overwhelming, and all plants are not toxic in the same amounts, but its good to keep away from those that can be.
 For the most part, chickens do know what is good to eat and what's not and they will stay away from anything that is dangerous unless they have nothing else to eat.

 I hope this has given you some ideas and inspiration for creating a gorgeous run for your chickens.
 Happy Landscaping !